 The symmetric part of the particle contribution to the bulk stress was denoted by Batchelor as the stresslet \cite{batchelor1970stress}.

-To obtain the rheological response of the suspension, the above quantity has to be calculated in the presence of an externally imposed flow $\mathbf{u}^{{\scriptscriptstyle \infty}}$.
-This appears as an inhomogeneous term in the boundary integral equation and through its irreducible coefficients
+To obtain the rheological response of the suspension, the above quantity has to be calculated in the presence of an externally imposed flow $\boldsymbol{u}^{{\scriptscriptstyle \infty}}$.
+The irreducible tensorial harmonics coefficients of external flow